pneff93/cc-terraform-example/README.md

 We try out the Confluent Terraform Provider.
 We want to create
 * Kafka Cluster within an existing Environment
-* Kafka Topic
 * Service Account
 * API Key
+* Kafka Topic
-* ACLs to write to that topic
+* ACLs to write to a topic

 Then we want to produce data to that topic with the configured API Key.